 For common pipes, report the cumulative portion of the hour during which the specified fuel was combusted in any of the units served by the common pipe, not to exceed a fuel usage time of 1.00.
 For example, if a common pipe serves Units 1 and 2 and both units operate for the first 24 minutes (0.40 hr) of the hour and then are both shut down, the fuel usage time is 0.40.
 If Unit 1 operates only for the first 24 minutes of the hour and Unit 2 operates only for the last 24 minutes of the hour, the fuel usage time is 0.40 hr plus 0.40 hr, or 0.80.
-If Unit 1 operates for the first 40 minutes of the hour and Unit 2 operates for the hour, report a fuel usage time of 1.00, since for all minutes in the hour, at least one of the units operated.
+If Unit 1 operates for the first 40 minutes of the hour and Unit 2 operates for the last 40 minutes for the first 40 minutes of the hour, report a fuel usage time of 1.00, since for all minutes in the hour, at least one of the units operated.